blegas78/autoSplitters/README.md

 Based on the above, feel free to try these tools.
 LiveSplit will still continue to measure your RTA time even if your IGT gets messed up from failed load detection.
 I do however ask that if you try this, expect that this is beta-test sotware.
 I hope that if it does fail that you can provide feedback so that I can make the tools stronger.

+Please see the Change Log to regarding the reason for updates to the .vas files.